EastWoodYang/Gradle-Repo/README.md

 # Gradle Repo
 Gradle Repo is a tool that built on top of Git. it helps us manage the many Git repositories, and very convenient and quick to switch to other feature branches.

+## Features
+* No other tools required
+* Clone root project and opened by android studio or Gradle sync, will clone other git repositories automatically.
+* very convenient and quick to switch to other feature branches.

 ## Usage
 1. Add gradle repo plugin in root project **settings.gradle** and apply plugin **gradle-repo-settings**